amirsalarabedini/awesome_llm_wrapper/README.md

 ANTHROPIC_API_KEY=your-anthropic-key
 ```

+If no valid API keys are found, the library will raise a clear error message.

 ### Available Models

 Each provider has a default model that will be used if no model is specified: